thacoon/passwordmanager/README.md

 passwordmanager
 ===============

 It's a simple password manager.
 It needs two inputs.
 Your master password and a second one that should differ between each service, e.g. the service name.
 Then it creates four different passwords based on a SHA-512 hash.
+Then just copy and paste it into your login form.

 # Install